Advice for Pianists

 There is an extensive repertoire of chamber music with piano.
 As evidence of this, about half of the chamber works in the ACMS library include the piano as one of the instruments.
 The repertoire can be conveniently subdivided either by group sequence - or chronologically.

-By group sequence, we can divide the repertoire into a) works with strings, b) works with winds, and c) works for ensembles including both strings and winds (in addition to the piano).
-The most common ensemble grouping is the so-called 'piano trio' - comprising piano, violin, and cello.
+By group sequence.
+We can divide the repertoire into a) works with strings, b) works with winds, and c) works for ensembles including both strings and winds (in addition to the piano).
+The most common ensemble grouping is the piano trio comprising piano, violin, and cello.
 The smallest groups are duos, and the largest are perhaps the nonets, although there are really only a handful of works for ensembles larger than five instruments.
 So we use nomenclature such as: PS3 (ie for piano + two strings), PW5 (for piano + four winds), and PSW4 (for piano + three instruments that includes a mix of string and wind).

 20th Century (1900+):